GSA/datagov-ssb/README.md

 | TF_VAR_cf_username | the username for a Cloud Foundry user with `SpaceDeveloper` access to the target spaces |
 | TF_VAR_cf_password | the password for a Cloud Foundry user with `SpaceDeveloper` access to the target spaces |

-Finally, edit the `terraform.staging.tfvars` and `terraform.production.tfvars` files to supply the target orgs and spaces for the deployment.
+Finally, edit the `terraform.production.tfvars` file to supply the target orgs and spaces for the deployment.

 Once these secrets are in place, the GitHub Action should be operational.